-The FIFA/CIES Executive Programme in Sports Management covers all sports.
+The FIFA/CIES International Programme in Sports Management covers all sports.
 It provides training in 6 essential fields of sports management, namely sports event management, finance, communication, management, sports law, marketing/sponsorship.

 The objective of this module is to give students a better understanding of the various aspects related to the organisation of sports events, on both a national and international level.
 For example, project management, security, logistics, infrastructure, positioning in such a competitive market, are all key elements to ensure the successful delivery of a sporting event.